 What pairs best with watermelon mint feta salad

-Since watermelon is at its best in the summer, this watermelon feta salad recipe is most often served with summer entrees like a flat iron steak recipe, grilled shrimp kabobs, or some bone-in chicken marinated in buttermilk chicken marinade.
-Even chicken shawarma makes a great pairing.
+Since watermelon is at its best in the summer, this watermelon feta salad recipe is most often served with summer entrees like a flat iron steak on grill, grilled shrimp kabobs, or some bone-in chicken marinated in buttermilk chicken marinade.
+Even grilled chicken shawarma makes a great pairing.

 Home Chef Tips

 - If you’re in a time crunch, buy the pre-chopped watermelon from the store.
 I won’t tell anybody!